csariyildiz/csariyildiz.github.io/_posts/technical/english/2023-06-01-computer-engineering-textbooks.md

 ---

-I recently created a list of computer engineering textbooks, mostly using the books recommended by my university's departments.[^1] I believe that lists like these can be helpful as references for both professionals and people who more focused on academic aspects.
+I recently created a list of computer engineering textbooks, mostly using the books recommended by my university's [department](https://www.ogu.edu.tr/).
+I think lists like these can be helpful as references for both professionals and the people who more focused on academic work.

 <img src="https://raw.githubusercontent.com/csariyildiz/csariyildiz.github.io/main/img/textbooks1.png" class="img-fluid" alt="books">